wjiayis/GeniusHome/aws/README.md

 ## Prerequisites

 1. The `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY` of an IAM user with administrator access.
-You may follow [this guide](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/prerequisites.html) to acquire them.
+You may follow [this guide](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/prerequisites.html) to obtain them.
 2. The authentification token `TELEGRAM_BOT_TOKEN` of a Telegram bot.
-You may follow [this guide](https://core.telegram.org/bots#how-do-i-create-a-bot) to acquire it.
+You may follow [this guide](https://core.telegram.org/bots#how-do-i-create-a-bot) to obtain it.

 ## Set Up